MiamiOH-CSE274/Portfolio/README.md

 I chose to do the Linked List Lab for the implementation of a List.
 Here is a link to my repository on github which includes the source code: https://github.com/kojsmn/04_Linked_List_Lab/tree/kojsmn

+I also used a linked list as my data structure in the Shuffle project.
+Here is a link to my repository on github: https://github.com/kojsmn/Shuffle/tree/kojsmn At the bottom of my repository there is a video link which shows the Shuffle project working.

 7 - Create an implementation of a Binary Search Tree
 ----
 Possible sources of evidence (do any one of these):